2-IMMERSE/timeline-service/api/document.md

 to `finished` in response to a `start()` call, because static media have no concept of a clock.

+For 2immerse, there is a state `skipped`, which signals a component could not be created.
+The timeline will continue using a placeholder for the media item.

 For 2immerse, for the time being, `finish()` is not implemented (but the `finished` state is), and neither are `pause()/paused()/resume()`.